microsoft/PartsUnlimitedMRP/docs/HOL_BDD-Security-Framework-integration-into-VSTS/README.md

 2. Add `BDDSecurityUser` and `BDDSecurityPassword` variables, set their values to the credentials of the BDD-Security VM.
 Add `BDDSecurityIP` variable and set its value to the IP address or DNS name of the BDD-Security VM.
 Add `BDDSecurityKey` and set its value to fingerprint of your Ubuntu Machine.
 Click on "OK".

     ![](media/17.png)
-    >**Note:** if you haven't noted the fingerprint of your Ubuntu machine before, you can connect to it using SSH and run the following command: `ssh-keygen -l -E md5 -f /etc/ssh/ssh_host_rsa_key.pub`
+    > **Note:** To get the fingerprint of your Ubuntu machine, connect to it using SSH again and run the following command: `ssh-keygen -l -E md5 -f /etc/ssh/ssh_host_rsa_key.pub`

 **Step 7.** Add a new task by clicking on “Add tasks”, in "Test" category click on “Add” next to "Publish Test Results", then click on "Close".